 Very rarely, the bursa may have to be surgically drained.

 A person with bursitis can have one or more of the following symptoms:

-- Pain - the pain increases with movement or pressure
+- Pain that increases with movement or pressure

 - Loss of movement

-If the bursitis is caused by an infection it is called Septic Bursitis.
-The patient with septic bursitis may have the following additional symptoms:
+If the bursitis is caused by an infection, it is called septic bursitis.
+A patient with septic bursitis may have the following additional symptoms: